4d47/php-ani/README.markdown

 Differences from INI:
 - No parsing errors
-- Use colon instead of equal
 - Has multiline value
 - Has lists
+- Use colon instead of equal

 **Context** Built out from a port of ArchieML.
-Wanted to replace a bunch of YAML files with a more simple syntax and serialization that did not change formatting.
+Wanted to replace a bunch of YAML files with a simpler syntax that did not change formatting on serialization.

 ## Usage